On 30th January 1607, sea walls either side of the Severn Estuary were overwhelmed by flood waters.

 Details of the event are recorded in contemporary news pamphlets, called ‘chapbooks’, which were often illustrated with dramatic pictures of the devastation.
 The picture shown here was first published in a pamphlet about Somerset before being reused in another which told of the floods in Monmouthshire.

 Some accounts mention stormy weather, whereas others fail to mention the weather, suggesting that the flood occurred without warning.
-This has lead some scientists to suggest that the flood may have been caused by a tsunami, but there is little evidence to back this theory.
+This has lead some scientists to suggest that the flood may have been caused by a tsunami (Archaeology in the Severn Estuary Vol 13, pg 163-167).
+However, storm damage recorded in East Anglia the following day seems to support the idea that the flooding was caused by a storm tracking across the country.

 Some contemporary accounts and memorials of the flood record the date as 20th January 1606, because in the seventeenth century the New Year began on 25th March.
 Furthermore, in 1752 England and Wales formally changed from the old Julian to the more accurate Gregorian calendar, which added 10 days to the date.
 Thus, the modern reading of the date of the flood is 30th January 1607.